Back to Intro to Storybook

 Changes ready to be merged

 Storybook helps us build components; testing helps us maintain them.
-The four types of UI testing covered in this tutorial were manual, snapshot, unit, and visual regression testing.
-You can automate the last three by adding them to a CI as we've just finished setting up, and it helps us ship components without worrying about stowaway bugs.
-The whole workflow is illustrated below.
+So far, the two types of UI testing covered in this tutorial were manual and visual tests.
+Both can be automated in CI as we've just finished setting up, and it helps us ship components without worrying about stowaway bugs.
+However, these are not the only ways to test components.
+We'll need to ensure our components remain accessible to all users, including those with disabilities.
+This means incorporating accessibility testing into our workflow.

 Is this free guide helping you?
 Tweet to give kudos and help other devs find it.